claui/aur-pull/USAGE.md

 `BASEDIR` is the base directory from where aur-pull is to start searching for subdirectories that are Git repositories.

-If unset, aur-pull assumes the current working directory as `BASEDIR`.
+If unset, aur-pull will pick a default value for `BASEDIR`.
+(See the `CONFIGURATION` section for more details.)

 Note: aur-pull only affects immediate (i.e. first-level) subdirectories.

-# Flags
+# Options

-The following flags are supported:
+The following options are supported:

 ## `-d`, `--debug`